Andrew-S-Rosen/cbe504/main.typ

 $
 We will assume that the hydrogenation reaction is rate-limiting, such that the #ce("H2") adsorption is quasi-equilibrated.

-Here, we have a reaction between an adsorbed species and gas-phase species (i.e. an Eley--Rideal mechanism, as previously discussed in #ref(<reaction-with-unbound-species>)), which is slightly different than the typical LHHW kinetics since the reaction is not taking place solely on the surface.
+Here, we have a reaction between an adsorbed species and a loosely physisorbed species (i.e. an Eley--Rideal mechanism, as previously discussed in #ref(<reaction-with-unbound-species>)), which is slightly different than the typical LHHW kinetics since the reaction is not taking place solely on the surface.
-#footnote[For a critical discussion on the viability of Eley--Rideal mechanisms, refer to D. Kiani, I.E. Wachs, "Practical Considerations for Understanding Surface Reaction Mechanisms Involved in Heterogeneous Catalysis" _ACS Catal._, 14, 16770--16784 (2024).]
+#footnote[For a critical discussion on the viability of Eley--Rideal mechanisms compared to Langmuir--Rideal mechanisms, refer to D. Kiani, I.E. Wachs, "Practical Considerations for Understanding Surface Reaction Mechanisms Involved in Heterogeneous Catalysis" _ACS Catal._, 14, 16770--16784 (2024).]
 The rate of product formation, which is identical to the rate of reaction here, is given by
 $ r = (k'_"H" conc("H^*")^2 p_ce("C2H2"))/(conc("*")_0). $
 To get rid of the intermediate in our rate expression, we can invoke the quasi-equilibrium assumption on the first step to arrive at